 Fiction by Caren Beilin

-Cumin Baleen is a forty-one-year-old writer living in Philadelphia—this city of hospitals—who works at the upscale grocery Sea & Poison and is navigating the onset of an autoimmune condition.
-To start a medication that may help, an eye exam is required and this leads to a nightmarish laser eye surgery.
-The laser shoots into her brain, making her language spare and her sentences clause-less, a vexing constraint that stalls her book on gynecological malpractice: she wants others, in the realm of our for-profit medical industry that “renders the Hippocratic Oath its opposite,” to see poison.
+Cumin Beilin is a forty-one-year-old writer living in Philadelphia—this city of hospitals—who works at the upscale grocery Sea & Poison and is navigating the onset of an autoimmune condition.
+To start a medication that may help, an eye exam is required, and this leads to a nightmare laser eye surgery.
+The laser shoots into her brain, making her language spare and her sentences clauseless, a vexing constraint that stalls her book on gynecological malpractice.
+She wants others, in the realm of our for-profit medical industry "that renders the Hippocratic Oath its opposite," to see poison.

 Buy the paperback for $15.95